Skip to content

 Niccolò Galli (European University Institute)

-Giacomo Pailli (University of Florence)
+Giacomo Pailli (University of Palermo)

 Lucrezia Palandri (Univeristy of Insubria)